 Direktør N. Bang og Hustru Camilla Bangs Legat (Director N. Bang and Camilla Bang Grant), Denmark

 Dreyers Fonds Hæderspris (The Dreyer Foundation - Honorary Award), International

 Bauwelt-Preis (Bauwelt Award), Neighbourhood Centre, Jemtelandsgade, Denmark

 How we work

-Dorte Mandrup is defined by a painstaking method of conceptual precision and explorative prototyping.
-Our understanding of contextual architecture goes above and beyond mere observation and towards an inquisitive, open, and highly subjective interpretation of all accessible facts, figures and feelings.
-This leads us toward architecture that is characterized by a certain pragmatic sensibility and contextual cohesion.
+Our understanding of context goes above and beyond mere observation and towards an inquisitive, open, and highly subjective interpretation of all accessible facts, figures and feelings.
+With a steadfast integrity and a tenacious approach to quality, the result is classical yet contemporary architecture characterized by a pragmatic sensibility and contextual cohesion.

 Only if clients and partners alike share the highest level of architectural ambition, are we successful in creating extraordinary architecture.
 Only when we share courage and patience to explore and experiment.
 That is why we choose our projects carefully.
 That is why we choose our clients carefully.